 To start things off, here is a great video that will give you some pointers about what to look for in a good no brand dance pole for home use:

 Every beginner I have ever taught prefers a spinning pole.
 They are just plain easier to dance on.
 A static pole will develop your strength more quickly since you have to really push to get the momentum you need to dance.
 Most spinning dance poles can be both static AND spinning – you get the best of both worlds with a spinning dance pole

 Most home users will opt for a removable pole.
 They are easier to set up and you can change your mind about its location without damaging the surface of your ceiling or floor.
 Not to mention that you can take it down if company arrives or you happen to need the extra space.

 A permanently installed pole will damage the surface of the ceiling and floor; however, they are sturdier.
 If you have a spacious place in your house and you are comfortable with the permanency of a pole, then this option might be best for you.

-Do you have a budget?
 A good brand name pole starts at about $400.
 When most home users are just using pole dancing for exercise, this equipment cost is a lot.
-Study off brand poles are for about $200 and are just as safe as your brand names when you know what to look for as shown in the video above.
+Sturdy off brand poles are for about $200 and are just as safe as your brand names when you know what to look for as shown in the video above.
 There are cheaper poles, some as low as $60, but they may have flaws that jeopardize your safety.

 Some of these flaws include chrome that chips off the pole that will cut you, steel that bends easily when inverting, spring loaded poles that come loose from the ceiling while dancing, bearings that go bad quickly, and so on.

-Use the links below to get more details about what to look for in each type of pole;
+Other Useful links below to get more details about what to look for in each type of pole;